Irrigation: Irrigation methods

 There are several methods of irrigation.
 They vary in how the water is supplied to the plants.
 The goal is to apply the water to the plants as uniformly as possible, so that each plant has the amount of water it needs, neither too much nor too little.
 Irrigation can also be understood whether it is supplementary to rainfall, as happens in many parts of the world, or whether it is full irrigation, whereby crops rarely depend on any contribution from rainfall.
-Full irrigation is less common and only happens in arid landscapes experiencing very low rainfall or when crops are grown in semi-arid areas outside of any rainy seasons.
+Full irrigation is less common and occurs only in arid landscapes with very low rainfall or when crops are grown in semi-arid areas outside rainy seasons.